Todd Harris

+Todd Harris (born June 4, 1970) is an American sports announcer and reporter for NBC Sports, currently focusing on Olympic and extreme sports.

+ESPN

-Todd Harris (born June 4, 1970) is an American sports announcer and reporter for NBC Sports, currently focusing in Olympic and extreme sports.
-A graduate of Brigham Young University with a bachelor's degree in communications and broadcast journalism, as well as a Masters degree from St Mary's University in London in International Sports Journalism.
+Harris is a graduate of Brigham Young University with a bachelor's degree in communications and broadcast journalism, as well as a Masters degree from St Mary's University in London in International Sports Journalism.
 Harris' sports media career began in 1991 with ESPN.
 While employed there through 2007, his workload mainly consisted of college football, the X Games, and IndyCar, which included the role of lap-by-lap announcer for ABC's coverage of the 2005 Indianapolis 500.
-In the past, he has also contributed to Turner Sports' coverage of the NBA playoffs and the 1998 Winter Olympics.

 Harris gained notoriety at a young age as the 15 year host of ESPN's coverage of the World's Strongest Man, hosting alongside 4x champion Bill Kazmeier.
 Harris was also given high profiled jobs with Hall of Famers Keith Jackson and Dan Fouts on the ABC college football game of the week.

+Turner Sports

+From 1998 through 2004, Harris contributed to Turner Sports' coverage of the NBA playoffs and the 1998 Winter Olympics.